UlyssesZh/UlyssesZh.github.io/_posts/2025-01-09-github-homework.md

 to teach all the relevant best practices of Git and GitHub to students.
 This leads to the problem of
-**students actually misusing Git and GitHub when learning it in school** because instructors may not bother to spend time to teach them instead of teaching the actually relevant course materials.
+**students actually misusing Git and GitHub when learning it in school** because instructors may not bother to spend time to teach them Git instead of teaching the actually relevant course materials.
 Not to mention that the instructors may intentionally tell students to follow bad practices because GitHub is missing on LMS (learning management system) features